 The server log files with the above data are automatically deleted after seven days.
 We reserve the right to store the server log files longer if facts exist that suggest the assumption of unauthorized access (such as an attempt at hacking or a so-called DOS attack).
 The legal basis is Art.
 6 para.
 1 p.
 1 lit. f) DS-GVO.
-The legitimate interest is the provision of the platform and its proper operation.
+The legitimate interest is the provision of the website and its proper operation.

 5. What is an IP address?

 Every device (e.g. smartphone, tablet, PC) that is connected to the Internet is assigned an IP address.
-Which IP address this is depends on the Internet access via which your end device is currently connected to the Internet.
+Which IP address this is depends on which Internet access your end device is currently connected to the Internet via.
 It can be the IP address assigned to you by your Internet provider, for example if you are connected to the Internet at home via your W-LAN.
 It can also be an IP address assigned to you by your mobile phone provider or the IP address of a provider of a public or private W-LAN or other Internet access.
 In its most common form (IPv4), the IP address consists of four blocks of digits separated by dots.
-In most cases, you as a private user will not use a constant IP address, as this is only temporarily assigned to you by your provider (so-called "dynamic IP address").
+In most cases, you as a private user will not use a constant IP address, as this is only assigned to you temporarily by your provider (so-called "dynamic IP address").
 In the case of a permanently assigned IP address (so-called "static IP address"), a clear assignment of the user data via this characteristic is possible in principle.
-Except for the purpose of tracking unauthorized access to our website, we do not use this data in a personalized manner, but only evaluate on an anonymous basis which of our websites are favored, how many accesses occur daily and the like.
+Except for the purpose of tracking unauthorized access to our website, we generally do not use this data in a personalized manner, but only evaluate on an anonymous basis which of our websites are favored, how many accesses occur daily, and the like.

 You have the possibility to contact us via our contact form.
 To use our contact form, we first need the data marked as mandatory fields from you.